Brett Favre Bio And Facts

-As a highschooler, Favre was offered few opportunities to play at the collegiate level.
+As a high schooler, Favre was offered few opportunities to play at the collegiate level.
 He attended Southern Mississippi, where he saw general success, but he was by no means a collegiate superstar.
-After Favre was drafted by the Atlanta Falcons in the second round of the 1991 NFL draft, he found his way to the Green Bay Packers in 1992, where he began a 16 year stint as one of the premier quarterbacks in the league.
+After Favre was drafted by the Atlanta Falcons in the second round of the 1991 NFL Draft, he found his way to the Green Bay Packers in 1992, where he began a 16-year stint as one of the premier quarterbacks in the league.

-Favre filed for retirement after the 2007 season concluded, but decided to return to football before the start of the 2008 season.
+Favre filed for retirement after the 2007 season concluded but decided to return to football before the start of the 2008 season.
 After agreeing to part ways with one another, the Packers traded Favre to the New York Jets for the 2008 season, where he had a mediocre season.
 Favre again decided to retire in April of 2009.
 However, his career was not quite done yet.

 Favre returned for the 2009 season to play for the Minnesota Vikings.
 The Vikings managed to advance to the NFC championship game, where Favre set playoff records for passing yards and completions.
 Favre’s final season was 2010, a season wherein he threw his 500th touchdown and 70,000th yard.
-The date of Favre’s official retirement from football is January 17, 2011.
+The date of Favre’s official retirement from football was January 17, 2011.

 Favre’s all-time stats are mind-boggling.
 With over 300 games, 70,000 passing yards, and 500 touchdowns, he is one of the most accomplished to ever play the position of quarterback.
 His single-season stats are just as impressive.
 Favre managed six 4,000-yard seasons, nine seasons with a QB rating over 90.0, nine 30+ touchdown seasons, and appeared in 11 different Pro Bowls.

-Brett Favre was born in Gulfport, Mississippi on October 10, 1969 to Bonita Ann and Irvin Favre, both of whom were teachers.
+Brett Favre was born in Gulfport, Mississippi, on October 10, 1969, to Bonita Ann and Irvin Favre, both of whom were teachers.

 Brett Favre’s personal life is one that has been scrutinized since he entered the NFL.
 Favre struggled with addiction for much of his adult life.
 In 1996, the NFL banned him from drinking alcohol after he revealed his addiction to painkillers, a ban that was the center of much controversy at the time.

 Favre had dated his girlfriend Deanna since they were both 14 years old, and the two married in 1996.
-They have two daughters, and multiple grandchildren.
+They have two daughters and multiple grandchildren.